1200wd/web-coineva/content/bitvavo-exchange-review.rst

 The website itself is nice and professional.
 You can easily manage and trade your assets on the website and for more advanced trading they have a professional trading environment.
-The trading volume is large enough so you can trade quickly for normal markets rates.
+The trading volume is large enough so you can trade quickly for normal market rates.

 .. image:: /images/bitvavo-advanced-trading.png
    :width: 800px